 Guarantee Hygiene & Safety measures

-It is important to put customer safety and wellbeing first – and expressing this through your actions, policies and offers.
-Hygeine measures is the new normal formula to build trust towards your property.
+It is important to put customer safety and wellbeing first – and expressing this through your actions, policies, and offers.
+Hygiene measures are the new normal formula to build trust towards your property.

 Housekeeping protocols will have to be updated to ensure high hygiene requirements and social distancing is maintained.
 Larger gaps between tables in in-house restaurants for food and beverages and things such as keyless entry will be important in the hospitality world post-COVID-19.